Boldly trauma-informed and survivor-led theatre and participation arts for social change.

 Inspired by writer Nell Hardy’s experiences within the Church of England and informed by survivors from other and no faiths, we explore what makes us put up with mistreatment in faith settings, interrogate the enabling role of anti-religious stigma in seemingly secular cultures, and ask where any of us can find enough peace to hear the voice of our own spirituality.

-For the very first time, RAT will be offering a parallel children's show for 5-11 year olds at the same time as selected performances of I, Lord!
+For the very first time, RAT is offering a FREE parallel children's show for 5-11 year olds at the same time as selected performances of I, Lord!

 This is to allow parents of young children to access theatre without worrying about childcare; engage children in complex topics in age-appropriate ways; and have intergenerational family members challenged equally by a topic, and able to discuss it together afterwards.